Jadline/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying the contents of two files
+last lines of a file